espocrm/documentation/development/hooks.md

 The main hook types are:

-- beforeSave
+- beforeSave;
-- afterSave
+- afterSave;
-- beforeRemove
+- beforeRemove;
-- afterRemove
+- afterRemove;
-- afterRelate
+- afterRelate;
-- afterUnrelate
+- afterUnrelate;
-- afterMassRelate
+- afterMassRelate.

 ### New Hook Type
 You can use your own hook type and trigger it with

-`$this->getEntityManager()->getHookManager()->process($entityType, $hookType, $entity, $options);`
+`$this->getEntityManager()->getHookManager()->process($entityType, $hookType, $entity, $options);`.

 ## Hook Order
-If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static $order` property in integer value
+If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static $order` property in an integer value.

 Ascending order - the hook with the smallest order number runs first.

 ## _Example_
-This example set Account Name for new Leads, if it is not set.
+This example sets Account Name for new Leads, if it is not set.

 `custom/Espo/Custom/Hooks/Lead/AccountName.php`